-Copyright © 2016 The Pragmatic Programmers, LLC.
+Copyright © 2021 The Pragmatic Programmers, LLC.

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form, or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior consent of the publisher.

-Printed in the United States of America.

-ISBN-13: 978-1-68050-082-0

-Encoded using the finest acid-free high-entropy binary digits.

-Book version: P1.0-July 2016
+ISBN-13: 978-1-68050-682-2 Encoded using the finest acid-free high-entropy binary digits.
+Book version: P1.0-July 2021